-First thing’s first, it’s important to note that Quebec does not currently have laws that regulate the specific practice of sharenting, as opposed to places like France or the American state of Illinois.
-But this doesn’t mean that anything goes when parents share pictures, videos or information online.
+“Sharenting” or “oversharenting” are relatively new terms that combine the words “oversharing” and “parenting” to describe the actions of those who often post about their children or grandchildren’s lives online.
+Some parents even make it their livelihood.
+It’s important to note that Quebec does not currently have laws that regulate the specific practice of sharenting, as opposed to places like France or the American state of Illinois.
+But this doesn’t mean that anything goes when sharing pictures, videos or information online.

-Children also have the right to control photos and videos of themselves
+Children have the right to control photos and videos of themselves

 Children, like everyone else, have the right to protect their image.
-Whether it’s a photo, a video, an Instagram story or a reel, you must get consent before posting content in which a child can be recognized.
-Doing so without consent could be considered a violation of the child’s right to control and protect their image, as well as their private life.
+You must get consent from a child or their parent before posting content in which the child can be recognized, whether it’s a photo, a video, an Instagram story or a reel.
+Posting without consent could be considered a violation of the child’s right to control and protect their image, as well as their private life.
+Simply hiding the child’s face by covering it with an emoji or by blurring it out is not enough to protect their private life.
 This same rule applies when you post content featuring an adult.

 However, exceptions exist.
-For example, you don’t need consent to post a picture of a crowd taken at a public event like a hockey game, or if individuals are in the background of a picture taken in front of a historic monument like the Château Frontenac.
+For example, you don’t need consent to post a picture of a crowd taken at a public event like a festival.
+You also don’t need consent from individuals who are in the background of pictures taken in front of a historic monument like the Château Frontenac.

 Acting in your child’s best interests

-You must always act in your child’s best interests.
-This means that, before publishing an image of your child on social media, you must assess the consequences on their privacy, safety and well-being based on their personal characteristics, needs, age and character, among other considerations.
+When deciding whether to consent or post, or not, you must always act in your child’s best interests.
+This means that, before publishing an image of your child on social media, you must assess the consequences for their privacy, safety and well-being based on things like their personal characteristics, needs, age and character.

 Posting a photo or video can have serious consequences for your child.
 For example, it could affect their reputation, dignity or self-esteem.
 Taken out of context, images of their daily life could expose them to ridicule and cyberbullying.
 As your child ages, they may also feel uncomfortable with the knowledge that images of them have circulated on social media.